lirad/ruby-enumerable-methods/readme.md

-# Ruby Enummerables
+# Ruby Enumerables

-This project was built as an Ruby exercise.
-The goal is to replicate the main Enumerables used in Ruby such as each, select, map and others.
+This project is part of the Odin Project Ruby excercise.
+The goal is to replicate the main Enumerables used in Ruby such as each, select, inject, map and, others.

 ## Built With

-- Ruby
+- Rub
 - VSCode
 - Rubocop